 Work and legal issues: Following surgery, your recovery will take two to three months.
-So, it is best to tidy up any business or legal issues that could worry you while you are recovering.
 Let your employer know that you intend to return to work within six to twelve weeks and arrange any sick leave entitlement.
 If financial assistance is required, ask your doctor about a referral to Work and Income.